19 Sights in Rzeszów, Poland (with Map and Images)

 Show sight on map

-Pobitno Cemetery – necropolis in Rzeszów, in the Pobitno district on the right bank of the Wisłok, in the eastern part of the city.
-It is located in the immediate vicinity of the northern ring road of Rzeszów and Lwowska Street, at the Pobitno roundabout.
+The Pobitno Cemetery is a necropolis in Rzeszów, Poland, in the district of Pobitno on the right bank of the Wisłok River, in the eastern part of the city.
+It is located in the immediate vicinity of the northern ring road of Rzeszów and Lwowska Street, at the Pobitno Roundabout.
 The cemetery has the legal status of a monument.

 Wikipedia: Cmentarz Pobitno w Rzeszowie (PL)